 Login SSH in Windows PC is similar to what we did for Mac OS earlier.
 But, Windows does not have the built-in program to allow remote connection, hence will be using PuTTY.

-If you’re using the Mac OS and followed the above-mentioned steps, you can skip this section or continue to read for informational purposes.
+If you’re using the Mac OS and followed the steps mentioned above, you can skip this section or continue reading for informational purposes.

-As mentioned earlier, the PuTTY is a tiny open-source program that helps to enable the SSH capability in Windows OS.
+As mentioned earlier, PuTTY is a tiny open-source program that helps enable the SSH capability in Windows OS.

 Firstly, download the latest stable version of PuTTY from its official site, then we will see how to use PuTTY for SSH connection.

-- Download and Open PuTTY in Windows PC (no installation required)
+- Download and Open PuTTY on Windows PC (no installation required)

 - Enter the SSH Port as 22